USS Iroquois (1859): Pacific Squadron, 1882–1892

 Following a long period of inactivity, Iroquois recommissioned on 12 April 1882, Comdr.
 James H. Sands in command.
 With the Pacific Squadron, she patrolled to South America, Hawaii, Australia, and Pacific islands protecting American interests and commerce.
 She took part in naval action in Panama in the spring of 1885, helping to land Marines to protect American commerce during the revolution.

 In 1889, the Iroquois was sent to Samoa, to reinforce American forces in the aftermath of the 1889 Apia cyclone.
 Her engines broke down after leaving Honolulu and she spent the next eighty-two days being blown around the Pacific before washing up in Port Townsend, Washington.
 After repairs at Mare Island, during which forty of her crew deserted, she again set out for Samoa.
 Future Marine Corps commandants George Barnett and Ben Fuller served on her during this episode.
 Returning from Samoa, Iroquois arrived Mare Island on 24 April 1892 and decommissioned there 12 May 1892.

 Marine Hospital Service, 1892–1910

-The ship was transferred to the Marine Hospital Service and served until she recommissioned 13 December 1898, Lt.
+The ship was transferred to the Marine Hospital Service at Naval Base Hawaii and served until she recommissioned 13 December 1898, Lt.
 Charles F. Pond in command.
 She cruised in the Pacific for six months before decommissioning at Honolulu, Hawaii 30 June 1899.
 Iroquois was then transferred again to the Marine Hospital Service.
 Her name was changed to Ionie 30 November 1904.
 Her name was struck from the Navy List on 26 August 1910.